 There is a need for novel, technology-based sensing systems and analytic methods for monitoring and improving transportation rail safety through enhanced understanding of system and component failure modes, drivers, and timing.
 For example, one critical need is early-stage pre-catastrophic-failure detection of rail breakage, or emerging faults under trains.
 While these may not lead to immediate derailment until further damage occurs at the evolving rail fracture locations, it is critical that (1) such breakages or faults be detected and (2) an alert regarding their existence be sent before catastrophic damage or derailment does occur.

-The objective of this project was to develop an innovative onboard broken rail and defect detection system based on fiber-optic sensing technology that enables detection and repair well before the rail has reached a state which could lead to derailment.
+The objective of this project was to develop an innovative onboard real-time broken rail and defect monitoring and detection system based on fiber-optic (FO) sensing technology that enables early-stage fault detection and repair well before the rail has reached a state which could lead to catastrophic derailment.

 During the R&D work on this project at IFOS, the team exploited the broadband and high-speed capabilities of our advanced optical fiber Bragg grating (FBG) sensing and optoelectronic interrogation technology to enable real-time high-speed measurements of dynamic strain, shock, and vibration signals as well as their wideband spectral signatures as indicators of rail integrity (health) condition, both reliably and autonomously, in real time including while the train is in motion.
 The work comprised four technical tasks: (1) Design FBG sensor array in conjunction with data collection hardware and application-specific data analytics software.
 (2) Test onboard high-bandwidth FO sensor system in simulated broken rail condition scenarios.
 (3) Develop customized application-specific condition monitoring algorithms for broken rail detection.
 (4) Perform computer simulations of the train-rail system.